Meet The Team

 Nicola Robinson

 Nicola joined us in May 2023 after 37 years working in the public sector, supporting working-age customers with barriers to employment.
-During this time she coached, encouraged & supported people into work, or closer to being work-ready.
-Her skill lies in being able to engage with people from all walks of life, becoming a trusted source of information and support to all of her customers.
-Her primary role will be to administrate our adult maths programme, 'Multiply', ensuring that our tutors can get on with the business of teaching, but her experience will enable her to deliver great quality employability skills, and coaching to many of our clients too.
+During this time, she coached, encouraged & supported people into work, or closer to being work-ready as well as working with Self Employed people, already working, to help increase their earnings.
+Her skill lies in being able to engage with people from all walks of life, becoming a trusted source of information and support to all her customers.
+Her roles include CPO finance duties, to administrate our adult maths programme, 'Multiply', ensuring that our tutors can get on with the business of teaching.
+Nicola has also written an 8-hour budgeting course, where she has taught people various budgeting techniques & a shortened version of this course is delivered as part of the Careershift programme.
+She delivers our Employability sessions where our clients learn about job search & interview tips and about having a quality CV.
+Her experience has enabled her to deliver lively and quality employability sessions and has coached & encouraged many of our clients too.

 Board of Directors